Asana tracks your office tasks but can't run a plant shutdown with permits, contractors and a hard window

 How to choose a developer in Bunbury

 Choose a developer with experience in safety-critical or industrial software, not just office productivity apps, and ask how they validate permit and isolation sequencing.
 South West operators value honesty, so trust the developer who says Asana is fine for your office work and a custom build is only for the shutdown.
-This software connects to HR (Human Resources) software for inductions, field service management software and business intelligence dashboards, so confirm those links are scoped.
+This software connects to HR (Human Resources) software for inductions, field service management software and business intelligence (BI) dashboards, so confirm those links are scoped.

 - !Vendor treats a shutdown as a task list; ask how permits and isolations gate tasks